 NEHGS has entered into an employment agreement with a senior executive of NEHGS that provides for retirement benefits to be paid to the executive in the amount of \$50,000 per year, which began on January 1, 2015, as extended, until the earlier of his death or December 31, 2035.
 The agreement also provides for certain reduced benefits to the executive's wife if he dies before August 31, 2035.
 These benefits terminate at the earlier of her death or August 31, 2035.
 These benefits became fully vested at the end of the employment term, December 31, 2014.
-The present value of the future payments based on the life expectancy of the executive and his wife, assuming a 5% discount rate, is approximately \$396,000 at August 31, 2022.
-As of August 31, 2022 and 2021, NEHGS has accrued \$396,044 and \$427,184, respectively, under this plan, which are included in accrued retirement in the accompanying statements of financial position.
+The present value of the future payments based on the life expectancy of the executive and his wife, assuming a 5% discount rate, is approximately \$363,000 at August 31, 2023.
+As of August 31, 2023 and 2022, NEHGS has accrued \$363,348 and \$396,044, respectively, under this plan, which are included in deferred compensation in the accompanying statements of financial position.

 NEHGS maintains a plan under IRC Section 457 plan for the benefit of a select group of management.
 Employer contributions to the plan are discretionary and plan participants are immediately vested.
 The funds in this plan will be distributed to the participants upon retirement or termination of employment from NEHGS.
-Included in investments and accrued retirement as of August 31, 2022 and 2021, was \$566,313 and \$642,222, respectively, related to this plan.
-NEHGS contributed \$41,500 and \$28,100 to this plan during fiscal years 2022 and 2021, respectively, which are included in payroll taxes and fringe benefits in the accompanying statements of functional expenses.
+Included in investments and deferred compensation as of August 31, 2023 and 2022, was \$699,067 and \$566,313, respectively, related to this plan.
+NEHGS contributed \$46,200 and \$41,500 to this plan during fiscal years 2023 and 2022, respectively, which are included in payroll taxes and fringe benefits in the accompanying statements of functional expenses.